One of nature’s most powerful antioxidants

 Peruvian Purple Corn (Zea mays L.)

-Purple corn (Zea mays L) is native to the Andes region that is now Peru.
+Purple corn (Zea mays L) is native to the Andes region in Peru.

 The Peruvian purple corn has the darkest purple shades in the plant kingdom, thanks to the abundant anthocyanins content.

-Other varieties of purple corn, such as those grown in North America and Asia, do not have the same dark purple shades as the Peruvian purple corn.
+Other varieties of purple corn grown elsewhere in the world may not retain the same level of anthocyanins and dark purple colour as the Peruvian purple corn.

 There have been numerous studies done on Peruvian purple corn.
 This recently published scientific review will give a good overview of these studies and the health benefits of purple corn.